 "I don’t want a funeral.
 Just burn me."

 If you are adamant that you don’t want a funeral, it’s important to define what you mean by ‘funeral’ and ensure your loved ones know your wishes.

 Most Australians associate a ‘funeral’ with an attended church or chapel ceremony, with a coffin or casket displayed, before the cremation or burial.
 But a ’funeral’ can be more of a wake, celebration of life, or a memorial.
-It doesn’t need to be formal or bleak.

 A memorial can even be something intangible like having a star named after the deceased person, or making a legacy donation to charity in their honour.